 Regeneron, which makes Eylea, is also developing a sustained release system, but it is not yet in clinical trials.
 It involves incorporating Eylea into a gel, which, after injection into the eye, releases the drug slowly.

 Another anti-VEGF drug with the potential to have longer-lasting effects is Abicipar, developed by Allergan in partnership with Molecular Partners.
 This protein is similar to an antibody and appears to remain in the eye for longer periods than the other anti-VEGF medications.
 Phase III trials show that Abicipar injected every 8 weeks, or even every 12 weeks, is not inferior to Lucentis injected every 4 weeks.
-The drug may become available in the second half of 2020.
+The FDA has so far declined to approve the drug due to inflammation side effects.

 Gene Therapy for Wet AMD

 Another potential long-lasting approach to wet AMD is gene therapy.
 Recently, studies lead by Dr. Jean Bennett at the University of Pennsylvania have shown that retinal gene therapy for a rare hereditary disease is safe and effective, can least for years following a single injection, and was FDA approved.
 These studies pave the way for additional gene therapies for other retinal diseases.
 Early stage clinical trials have used adeno-associated virus to deliver genes encoding VEGF blockers similar to Lucentis and Eylea.
 One drug called RGX-314 is injected under the retina.
 In a phase I/2 trial, the therapy was safe and appeared to nearly eliminate the need for additional treatments over a one-year period.
 Another drug called ADVM-22 is injected into the vitreous jelly in the center of the eye instead of under the retina.
-This drug also dramatically reduced the need for additional treatments, but testing so far has only included a small number of patients and visual acuity results have been variable.
+This drug also dramatically reduced the need for additional treatments, and some patients have gone for at least a year without the need for anti-VEGF drug injections.
+It can cause inflammation, but this has responded to treatment with steroid eye drops.

 A Class that Failed